Newcastle and Gateshead Water Company: Newcastle and Gateshead Water Company

 Two reservoirs were built on the Swinburn, known as Little Swinburn and Colt Crag.
 The contract for construction was awarded to Rigby of Worksop and work began in 1878.
 There were problems with leakage, but the company ignored Bateman's proposal to concrete over fissures in the Dry Burn, and used direct labour to make the repairs.
 There were also problems with movement of the embankment, and the Carr Hill service reservoir suffered from the same issue.
 Throckley filters were also affected by movement, and when one filter wall failed, it was blamed on poor workmanship.
 Direct labour was again used to fix the faults, and when West Hallington reservoir was built, this principle was extended, with Forster, the company's Resident Engineer, overseeing the work.
 Colt Crag reservoir remained problematic for some 20 years, and Bateman ceased to be the Consulting Engineer for the company after 1884.
-The construction of a second reservoir at Hallington, authorised by the Act of Parliament of 1876, began in 1884.
+The construction of a second reservoir at Hallington, authorised by the Newcastle and Gateshead Waterworks Act 1876 (39 & 40 Vict. c. cxcii), began in 1884.
 There were delays, caused by slippage of the dams, bad weather in the winters of 1886 and 1887, and a spring beneath an embankment, but by May 1889 work was sufficiently complete that the reservoir started to fill.

 With the number of customers supplied expected to reach 500,000 by 1908, and the volume of water required by then expected to be 20 e6impgal, Thomas Hawksley was asked to look at new sources in 1888.
 His report favoured using water from the River Rede and constructing a reservoir at Catcleugh.
 A 30 in diameter pipeline would carry water from there to Hallington.
-Despite considerable opposition, an Act of Parliament was obtained in June 1889.
+Despite considerable opposition, the Newcastle and Gateshead Waterworks Act 1889 (52 & 53 Vict. c. xxxvi) was obtained in June 1889.